MashMM/senecaTask/README.md

 ```

-## How to Run the Stat Service Locally
+## How to Run the Stats Service Locally
 ### 1. Install Dependencies

 Navigate to the root directory and install dependencies: